hay-kot/scaffold/docs/docs/template-engine.md

 The template process also uses the following rules for rendering:

 1. Empty files are skipped.
-2. Files that render to an empty string are skipped.
+2. Template files that are empty after rendering are not included in the generated project.
+3. Empty directories not included in the generated project